audio version of A Misunderstanding

 Excuses?
 I have none.
 Questions?
 Many.
 Was it the absence of peers?
 My relative seclusion?
 Admittedly, I was a pampered member of the House of Winston.
 And whose fault was that?
 Mine?
 And why now -- must the foundations of my existence crumble?
 Where have I erred?
 Who have I wronged?
 Why am I doomed?
 I hear the whispers of our staff lap up the circular stairway, across the plush ruby carpet --- the murmurs of friends.
 Men and women I have adored.
 I sense their regret.
 But, why is mine ignored?
 Why must I be banished?

-Awkwardly, I lift a pen, certain that neither Ellen nor Philip Winston, my adoptive parents, suspect I have the ability or desire to communicate and in my own defense
+With difficulty, I lift pen in my own defense, certain that neither Ellen nor Philip Winston, my adoptive parents, suspect I have the ability or desire to communicate.

 “Mother!
 Ellen!”
 I howl.